Overview

 of bytes.

-Long, repeated sequences of symbolic or uninitialized bytes can be written with
+Long, repeated sequences of bytes can be written with run-length encoding.

-.
-Just as for pointer offsets, the run length is represented as
+as for pointer offsets, the run length is represented as a hexadecimal number

 Specifying initial preconditions